JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 Linked lists problems share similarity with array problems, think about how you would do it for an array and try to apply it to a linked list.

-Two pointer approaches are also common for linked lists.
+==Two pointer approaches== are also common for linked lists.
 For example:

-  - Getting the k<sup>th</sup> from last node - Have two pointers, where one is k nodes ahead of the other.
+  - ==Getting the k<sup>th</sup> from last node== - Have two pointers, where one is k nodes ahead of the other.
 When the node ahead reaches the end, the other node is k nodes behind.
-  - Detecting cycles - Have two pointers, where one pointer increments twice as much as the other, if the two pointers meet, means that there is a cycle.
+  - ==Detecting cycles== - Have two pointers, where one pointer increments twice as much as the other, if the two pointers meet, means that there is a cycle.
-  - Getting the middle node - Have two pointers, where one pointer increments twice as much as the other.
+  - ==Getting the middle node== - Have two pointers, where one pointer increments twice as much as the other.
 When the faster node reaches the end of the list, the slower node will be at the middle.

 Be familiar with the following routines because many linked list questions make use of one or more of these routines in the solution:
   - Counting the number of nodes in the linked list.